-Myrin Library's 15th Annual Edible Books Festival will be held on April 5th, 2019.
+Myrin Library's 15th Annual Edible Books Festival was held on April 5th, 2019.

 The contest is open to all students, staff and faculty.
 Enter as many creations as you wish!
 Entries are due in the Library by 11 AM.
 Vote for your favorites between 11 AM and 1 PM.
 Winners announced at 1:15 PM.